git-town/git-town/documentation/tutorial.md

 * cuts a new feature branch called "password-reset" from your now up-to-date master branch
 * checks out that new branch

-You are now given the best possible start to code on the password reset feature.
+This gives you the best possible start for the new password reset feature.

 ## Synchronizing the branch

-After coding for a while, you overhear that Bob shipped a number of important bug fixes that affect your work, and that Carol shipped some UI updates.
-Those bug fixes affect you, so you want to have them in your branch.
-And doing any more changes in your branch with the old UI risks creating conflicts with the latest one.
+After coding for a while, you overhear that Bob shipped a number of important bug fixes, and that Carol shipped some UI updates.
+Both affect your work, so you want them in your branch.

-In order to get both into your branch, you run `git sync`.
+In order to achieve that, you run `git sync`.
 This command

 * stashes away your currently open changes
 * checks out the master branch